Frequency-switching Array Enhanced Physical-Layer Security in Terahertz Bands: A Movable Antenna Perspective: Conclusions

 \section{Conclusions}

-In this paper, we proposed a new FSA-enhanced PLS system, which can effectively reduce the hardware and signal processing cost of MAs, while enjoying flexible DoFs in the beam control.
-An optimization problem was formulated to maximize the secrecy-rate at Bob by jointly designing the transmit beamformer, carrier frequency, and the FIV.
+In this paper, we proposed a new FSA to enhance the performance of PLS systems, which can effectively reduce the hardware and signal processing cost of MAs, while enjoying flexible DoFs in the beam control.
+An optimization problem was formulated to maximize the secrecy rate at Bob by jointly designing the transmit beamformer, carrier frequency, and the FIV.
 For ease of analysis, we first considered a special case where one Eve and MRT-based beamformer were adopted and then a secrecy-guaranteed problem with null-steering towards Eve was formulated.
 We obtained a closed-form optimal solution to the secrecy-guaranteed problem and revealed that thanks to the range-dependent beamforming, the proposed FSA could flexibly realize null-steering over Eve even when Bob and Eve were located at the same angle.
 Then, to solve the non-convex problem for the general case, we designed an efficient optimization algorithm by leveraging the BCD technique and PGA method.
 Numerical results demonstrated the convergence of the proposed optimization algorithm and confirmed that the proposed FSA can effectively enhance PLS performance as compared to various benchmark schemes.